MagicCube/vscode-import-formatter/README.md

-# vscode-es6-sort-formatter README
+# vscode-import-formatter

-This is the README for your extension "vscode-es6-sort-formatter".
+This is the README for your extension "vscode-import-formatter".
 After writing up a brief description, we recommend including the following sections.

 ## Features